kmlcnclk/exzi-case-study-backend/README.md

 # Cryptocurrency Trading System API For EXZI

 This document outlines the APIs provided by our cryptocurrency trading system, which supports Binance and Ethereum networks.
 The system supports the following tokens: USDT, USDC, ETH, and BNB.
+Go to [EXZI Frontend](https://github.com/kmlcnclk/exzi-case-study-frontend/)

 ## User Management